Aceyox/CECS-327-Milestone-project/README.md

 # Milestone 3

 We extended the Disaster Alert System with OS level concurrency and peer to peer communication.
-OS level concurrency allows us to enable simultaneous alert handling by using multithreading and peer to peer communication allows distributed alert exchange between multiple peer nodes.
+OS level concurrency allows us to enable simultaneous alert handling by using multithreading.
+Peer to peer communication allows distributed alert exchange between multiple peer nodes and removes the need for a central server.

 ## Added/edited files

-### sync_demo.py
+### synch_demo.py
 Demonstration script for synchronization and race condition handling
 ### concurrent_alert_server.py
 Enhanced alert server using threads and locks for concurrent client handling